metaplex-foundation/docs/docs/03-guides/07-archived/03-storefront/02-create.md

 :::

 **Attributes** allow you to define custom properties (key/value pairs) that describe your asset.
 These attributes are later displayed when viewing the NFT in your wallet or marketplace of choice.
-For `display_type`, the default is `string` but you can also set this to `date` to hint to downstream tools to format this approprately.
+For `display_type`, the default is `string` but you can also set this to `date` to hint to downstream tools to format this appropriately.

 When you are finished describing your item, click on **Continue to royalties**.